jfmengels/lib-upgrader/readme.md

 ./cli.js
 ```

-Unless you committed your changes and your directory is clean, the program will exit and ask you to do that or stash your changes.
+Unless you committed your changes and your directory is clean, when you run it, the program will exit and ask you to either commit or stash your changes.
 You can force through it by adding `--force` to the command line.

 ## License